salimuddin87/practice_question/elasticsearch/README.md

 ## Elasticsearch
-Elasticsearch (ES) is a combination of open-source, distributed, highly scalable data store and Lucene- a search engine that supports extremely fast full-text search.

 Elasticsearch is an open-search analytics solution that emphasizes speed, scale, and relevance.
 Since its initial release, Elasticsearch has quickly become the most popular and commonly used tool for log analytics, full-text search, security intelligence, business analytics, and operational intelligence use cases.
 With services like ingestion,